VirtusLab/git-machete-intellij-plugin/README.md

 * What branches are in this repository?
 * What is going to be merged (rebased/pushed/pulled) and to what?

-With this plugin, you can simply maintain **small, focused pull requests** that are easy to review.
+With this plugin, you can maintain **small, focused, easy-to-review pull requests** with little effort.

 **It is compatible with all JetBrains products except Android Studio.
 The minimum required version is 2020.1**.